 - Week 4: How to use the Align Tool in Adobe Illustrator

 For Part 5 of our Design Mini-Series our focus will be on artwork bleeds.
 Our design department deals with artwork daily from a variety of clients.
-A question that is often brought up concerns document bleeds and how to set them up correctly.
+A question that is often brought up concerns what bleeds are and how to set them up correctly for print.

 Navigate to the tutorials below:

 What is a Bleed for Printing?

 A bleed is a small area around the edge of your artwork.
 This area extends beyond the “finished” edge of your document and is then printed.
 After printing occurs, the bleed is trimmed off, creating finished artwork that extends to the edge of the print or in our case, label.
 Bleeds eliminate the issues most printers have with printing to the edge of the paper.
 By designating a bleed area and printing on larger stock then trimming to size, you get a finished document with “flooded” color spanning the entire print.

 For example, say you want your label to have a completely green background.
 By extending the green background into the bleed when the label is die cut, it cuts off the designated bleed of the artwork and the result is a label that is completely green.

 Another reason we request a bleed on your submitted artwork is to account for movement on the printing press and finishing unit.
 Depending on the size of your label order, your print run can be thousands of feet long.
 To make sure every label finishes perfectly, we need a little bit of room for adjustments to keep your label centered.

 By printing slightly larger than what is necessary, we avoid prints with inconsistent artwork.
 Here at LabelValue.com, we request a 1.6mm bleed.
 Adobe Illustrator makes it very simple to set up and export a print ready document with a bleed.
 Let’s show you how: